codebar/tutorials/svg/lesson1/tutorial.md

 ### Goal

-By the end of this tutorial, you'll have built an abstract masterpiece **embed link to SVG outcome here**
+By the end of this tutorial, you'll have mastered the basics of SVG and will be able to create an image using simple shapes.

 ## What is SVG?